alexboia/WP-Trip-Summary/help/src/default/index.md

 #### The Bottom Teaser Text

 The text shown in the bottom teaser (right below the technical summary box).

+#### Initial viewer tab

+This field allows setting the front-end viewer tab selected when the user visits the post page.
+Default value: Map.

+#### Chose how multi-value items are laid out

+This field allows specifying how multiple values of the same item are laid out in the front-end viewer:
+    - horizontally, one after another;
+    - vertically, one beneath another.

+#### Chose how many values of a multi-valued item are displayed

+This field allows setting how many values are displayed for items that have multiple values.
+If an item has more values than the what is set in this field, then they are hidden and a `(show)` button is displayed.

 #### Map Tile URL Template